Le Puy – Conques, Les Faux to Aumont Aubrac

 His local bishop would issue him with pilgrim’s clothes, consisting of a long dark dress of plain material, a leather bag to be hung at the waist for food and money, a stout stick with a metal point and a wide-brimmed hat to prevent sunburn.

 The staff represented Faith, the dress, Hope and the bag, Charity.

 We decided to have lunch here as coffee and fresh bread were available.
 Then headed back on the path into the woods.

-We still had some way to go before reaching our night’s accommodation.So, what do you think?
+We still had some way to go before reaching our night’s accommodation.Ideas anyone?